Skip to content

 Notes on supply chain security

-Attack post-mortems, technical explainers, and product notes focused on npm and Python.
+Attack post-mortems, technical explainers, and product notes across every major package manager.
 Named attacks, specific dates, no filler.

 More posts